The Baltimore Student Exchange Program (BSEP)

 • Graduates and guests must remain seated until directed otherwise by the Marshals.

-• Graduates will be directed when to line up for the recession and to proceed to the field exit in an orderly manner.
+• Graduates will be directed when to line up for the recession and to proceed to the exit in an orderly manner.

 • Graduates should display courtesy and respect to self and others.